tomasmark79/DotNameCppFree/README.md

 ## Helper Classes

-### AssetContext Class
+### AssetContext 🖇️ Class
->💡 To ensure proper access to the **assets** folder, the solution relies on the CMake configurator.
+To ensure proper access to the **assets** folder, the solution relies on the CMake configurator.
 During project configuration, it generates and sets the preprocessor definition **#define UTILS_ASSET_PATH ""** to point to the current **assets** folder.
 Behind the scenes, certain adjustments are made to guarantee that the folder remains accessible, regardless of whether the project is being debugged or deployed to a production Linux environment.
 Minor modifications might be required for other platforms, but perhaps not.
 In the Standalone section, **constexpr std::string_view utilsAssetPath** is finalized and passed to the library via a constructor, where the **AssetContext** class awaits this string.
 The **AssetContext** class later enables access to the **assets** folder path from anywhere within the library part project.

-### Logger Class
+### Logger 📝 Class

->💡 The Logger ensures output to the console.
+The Logger ensures output to the console.
 It supports **iostream** streams, **fmt**, and constructor-based calls.
 The output is sent to **cout** or **cerr**, depending on the set level.
 To finalize the log entry, the string must be terminated with **std::endl**.
 The Name, Time, Caller, and Level fields in the header can each be disabled individually by calling *LOG.showHeaderTime(false, ...)*, etc. Refer to the Logger class declaration for a detailed understanding of the intended behavior.

-### Google Tests integration
+### Google 🧪 Tests integration

->💡 Inside the standalone folder, there is a **/tests** directory where C++ gtests can be created.
-Default **LibTester.cpp** already exists.
-Test can be enabled, or disabled by CMake option **ENABLE_GTESTS**.
-Default is ON.
-Output path for tests was set to relative path to **./build/standalone/default/debug/tests**
+Inside the standalone folder, there is a **/tests** directory where C++ gtests can be created.
+A default **LibTester.cpp** file is already provided.
+Tests can be enabled or disabled using the CMake option **ENABLE_GTESTS**, which is set to ON by default.
+The output path for tests is configured as a relative path to **./build/standalone/default/debug/tests**.
+Contributors can use the VSCode task menu to invoke either the **ctest** command or directly execute the **./LibTester** binary.

 [👆🏻](#index)
 ---